The French Bulldog (also known as the “Frenchy”) and The Beagle have become some of the most popular household companions in The United States.

 The Modern Standard Beagle did not come to the United States until the 1870s.
 General Richard Rowett of Illinois saw these dogs as great hunting companions.

 Americans also saw them as wonderful family pets.
-The AKC recognized them in 1885 based off of Rowett’s standards, and the first one won Best in Show in 1928.
+The AKC recognized them in 1885 based on Rowett’s standards, and the first one won Best in Show in 1928.

 Lifestyle Traits Of Both Breeds